alexfalkowski/System.Monad/README.md

 System.Monad
 ============

-Provides a monad namespace for C# applications
+Provides a monad namespace for imperative .NET applications